Pityriasis Rubra Pilaris

 Treatment of pityriasis rubra pilaris is very difficult.
 Symptoms of the disorder may be lessened, but the disorder itself can almost never be cured.
 Classic forms of the disorder go away slowly over 3 years, whereas nonclassic forms last much longer.

-To reduce scaling, doctors may give skin moisturizers (emollients) or have people apply lactic acid under a dressing that keeps air away from the skin (occlusive dressing), followed by corticosteroids applied to the skin.
+To reduce scaling, doctors may give skin moisturizers (emollients) or have people apply lactic acid under a dressing that keeps air away from the skin (occlusive dressing), followed by steroids (sometimes also called glucocorticoids or corticosteroids) applied to the skin.

 Drugs Mentioned In This Article